minlov3/minlov3/README.md

 the lowest regularity,
 hp-FEM and hp-adaptivity,
 A posteriori error estimation,
-High-order Galerkin time discretizations for time-dependent equations
+High-order Galerkin time discretizations for time-dependent equations, in the future: Numerical homogenization, FEEC.

 <h2 align="left"> Publications </h2>